Visigothic and Romanesque churches inside the Roman Amphitheatre

 Translation by Peter Kruschwitz.

-The use of mosaics to decorate tombs was not frequent in Spain, but it was so in Roman Africa with which Tarragona had trade links (see some tombs at the Museum of Bardo in Tunis).
+The use of mosaics to decorate tombs was not frequent in Spain, but it was so in Roman Africa with which Tarragona had trade links (see some mosaics at the Museum of Bardo in Tunis and at that of Enfida).
 Similar to what can be noticed in sarcophagi, Christian symbols incorporated Pagan ones; in this mosaic the kantharos, a jar with a grapevine growing from it which was a symbol of Dionysus/Bacchus became a symbol of Eternal Life with flowers or apples replacing the grapevine, as at Sufetula.

 Museum of the Christian Necropolis: funerary mosaic of Optimus

 The mosaic is dated from the IVth to the VIth centuries.
 It depicts a man wearing a toga, the garment of Roman senators and magistrates which was no longer in use when the mosaic was made, but was a symbol of authority.
 Optimus, the name of the dead could be instead an adjective as it means "best" and it was used in Deo Optimo Maximo, the traditional Pagan dedication.
 The man portrayed in the mosaic is often referred to as Bishop Optimus because of the position of his right hand fingers which are shown in the act of blessing (you can see it better in a mosaic at Cefal¨ in Sicily).